cs1302uga/cs1302-tutorials/emacs/emacs.md

 To test the navigation bindings, open the `NOTES.txt` file you created earlier.
 Then, type a few sentences about yourself in the file.
 Make sure your text spans multiple lines.
 Then, using the bindings below, navigate around the text file **without moving your hands from the home row of the keyboard**.
-Keep practicing and, over time, you'll be amazed at how productive you become!
+It's normal to feel a little awkward at first.
+However, keep practicing and, over time, you'll be amazed at how productive you become!

 | Binding   | Action                                                                 |
 |-----------|------------------------------------------------------------------------|